-If you haven’t eaten a homegrown potato, you don’t know what a real potato tastes like.
+If you’ve never eaten a homegrown potato, you don’t know what a real potato tastes like

-Now there are hundreds of different delicious potatoes to plant and grow in ordinary vegetable gardens, raised beds and even trash bags.
+There are hundreds of different delicious potatoes to plant and grow in ordinary vegetable gardens, raised beds, and even trash bags.

 Study potato descriptions to check for the number of days from planting to harvest.
-If you’d like a sooner harvest, plant early and mid-season maturing varieties.
-If you find you can’t wait that long, any potato can be harvested as “new” potatoes while the vines are still green.
+If you’d like a sooner harvest, plant early- and midseason-maturing varieties.
+If you find you can’t wait that long, any potatoes can be harvested as “new” potatoes while the vines are still green.

 Purchase and plant only certified seed potatoes to prevent spreading potato diseases.
 Potatoes from the grocery store aren’t good for planting because most have been treated to keep them from sprouting.

 Potatoes are planted from tuber pieces or small seed potatoes.
-About a week before planting, cut seed potatoes into pieces that are about 1 ½ inches in size, weigh several ounces and have at least one “eye” called a bud.
-Keep the cut pieces in a cool location for about 7 days to let them “cure” before planting.
+About a week before planting, cut seed potatoes into pieces that are about 1½ inches in size, weigh several ounces, and have at least one “eye,” or bud.
+Keep the cut pieces in a cool location for about seven days before planting.

-Plant tuber pieces when the soil is dry, warms to about 45-65 degrees and the likelihood of a hard freeze has passed.
-Dig a trench in the garden and plant each piece 4 inches deep and about 10-12 inches apart in a row; rows need to be at least 24 inches apart.
+Plant tuber pieces when the soil is dry and has warmed to about 45° to 65°F, and when the likelihood of a hard freeze has passed.
+Dig a trench in the garden, and plant each piece 4 inches deep and about 10 to 12 inches apart in a row; rows need to be at least 24 inches apart.

 Lightly cover the pieces with soil.
 As the potato plant grows, you’ll need to continue covering the top of the plant, filling in the trench as you go.
 An alternative is to cover the tops of the potato plants with clean, weed-free straw.